 Diego Luna returns as “charismatic Rebel leader” Cassian Andor, who played a central role in the plan to steal the Death Star schematics in Rogue One: A Star Wars Story.

-The most recent addition to the cast is Adria Arjona, known for her roles in BBC Two's Good Omens as well as Netflix action films 6 Underground and Triple Frontier, who will be portraying Cassian Andor's sister.
+The most recent additions to the cast include Adria Arjona, known for her roles in BBC Two's Good Omens as well as Netflix action films 6 Underground and Triple Frontier, who will be portraying Cassian Andor's sister.

 Forest Whitaker and Genevieve O'Reilly will be returning in their rebel roles as Saw Gerrera and Mon Mothma respectively, but one major cast member from Rogue One will be notable only by his absence.